-I am a professor of physics in the Cavendish Laboratory at the University of Cambridge working on soft matter and biological physics.
-I have an active interest in issues around women in science within the university (WiSETI ) and outside (Athena Forum) and equality and diversity more generally; and a growing interest in education and science policy.
-I hold a variety of positions on committees etc, but this blog is written in a purely personal capacity.
+I am Master of Churchill College, Cambridge and a professor emeritus of physics in the Cavendish Laboratory at the University of Cambridge; my research was on soft matter and biological physics.
+I have a keen interest in education at all levels and wider policy for science, including around funding.
+I also have an active interest in issues around women in science, both within the university where I was their first Gender Equality Champion (2010-14) and also more generally (e.g. I recently served on the Athena Swan Review group).
+I hold a variety of positions on a range of committees, but this blog is written in a purely personal capacity.

 My first degree and my PhD are both in Physics from Cambridge University.
 After I spent 4 years at Cornell University in the USA I returned to Cambridge where I have been ever since.
-I became a professor in 1998 and was elected to the Royal Society in 1999 (I served on their Council 2004-6).
+I became a professor in 1998 and was elected to the Royal Society in 1999 (I currently serve on their Council, as I did previously in 2004-6 and 2012-15 and I chaired their Education Committee from 2010-14).
 I was the 2009 Laureate for Europe of the L’Oreal/UNESCO For Women in Science Awards, and won the Faraday Medal of the Institute of Physics in 2010.
 I was appointed a DBE in the 2010 Birthday Honours.

-I am married to Matthew, a mathematician, and have two adult children.
+I am married to Matthew, a mathematician, and have two adult children and two grandchildren.

 Dear Prof Donald